Not-Nik/Preprocessor/README.md

 A: Nope.
 Functions do the casting already.

 Q: I got another question!<br>
 A: Good for your.
-Bake yourself and icecream!
+Bake yourself an icecream!